SevcikMichal/raspberry_kubeadm_cluster/README.md

 - Add more roles for monitoring, storage, and logging setup.
 - Automate additional configurations like high availability for the control plane.
 - Implement advanced features like deploying applications via Ansible.
+- Get rid of the sudo requirement on runner.